 Improving operational efficiency means cutting across OEM silos

 The reality is that broader contextual awareness of how the vehicle is being driven is important, and the inter-dependencies between systems is growing.
 Siloed data ends up causing two significant problems, each as pernicious as the other.
 First, creating multiple smaller data sets or individual subsystems prevents holistic analytics that may be used for superior decision-making.
 Understanding driver behavior and vehicle performance outside of a siloed subsystem enables better optimization and a stronger result.
-Second, there is a huge inefficiency associated with collecting different data streams per subsystem.
+Second, there is a massive inefficiency associated with collecting different data streams per subsystem.
 In some vehicles, there are multiple parallel pipes to the cloud, which increases the cost and complexity of handling data.

 Instead of creating multiple disconnected single-purpose “data ponds” from a vehicle, our goal should be to create an intelligent “data lake” that can be accessed as a single source of truth from many groups across an OEM.
 Some leading OEMs such as Hyundai and BMW are embracing this trend, but many others are slow to shift to this richer approach.